Wild Brown Trout wade fly fishing in the world famous River Tweed

 Scottish Wild trout are hard fighting, acrobatic and stunning.
 They take on the marking of their environment and diet.
 The paler buttery, golden trout tend to live in alkali rich feeding lochs and rivers and darker fish are caught where there is a lot of peat and acidity in the water.

 The River Tweed offers different strains of Wild Brown Trout, but all of them beautiful.
-If you’re looking for a day with wonderful scenery; warm knowledgeable guides; premium tackle and service…a chance for real trophy river trout close to Edinburgh, then this is ideal.
+If you’re looking for a day with wonderful scenery; warm knowledgeable guides; premium tackle and service…a chance for real trophy river trout close to Edinburgh, then this is the ideal choice.

-The beat time to catch these fish is in April and May, when large hatches of ephemerids like the Blue Winged Olive hatch in numbers, and trout that are hungry after a sedentary winter, start feeding heavily on the hatches.
+The best time to catch these fish is in April and May, when large hatches of ephemerids like the Blue Winged Olive hatch in numbers, and trout that are hungry after a sedentary winter, start feeding heavily on the hatches.
 This is the time when large specimens can be captured.
-By mid to late June, these fish became grader to catch and in the summer, they probably start feeding on small fish and switch off the fly.
+By mid to late June, the best fishing can be in the evenings with big hatches of fly and in the summer, streamer fishing can be more successful especially after a flood (spate) Then of course there are abundant shoals of grayling throughout the Tweed system, this can liven up a days fishing when the trout are not feeding.
+By June, the sea trout arrive in the river.
+The best time to fish for them is in darkness, but they can and do get caught during the day.

 The iconic River Tweed